Joao2Pereira1/Wallpapers/README.md

 # Wallpapers

-A personal collection of wallpapers gathered from multiple sources.
+A personal collection of wallpapers gathered from various sources.

+This collection is regularly updated with new wallpapers.
+If you enjoy it, consider giving the repository a ⭐ to stay updated and support the project.

 ## Categories